tristan-white/no-style-please/about.md

 - How are you? (most frequent question I receive)
 	- Not too bad, thanks.
-- What's your name? (get this one a lot too)
+- Where are you from?
-	- Tristan White
+	- Virginia
 - Say, nice duds.
 	- Thanks, but that's not really a question.
-- Where are you from?
-	- Virginia
 - Where did you go to school?
 	- University of Virginia
 - What do you do?